rokopt/spec/src/m1/fee-system.md

 This specification should cover:
 - Fee & gas system for M1

 We will follow the EIP 1559 scheme, where the transaction fee consists of a base fee and a tip.
-The base fee increases whenever blocks are fuller than the desired capacity, which is defined to be 50 % in Ethereum and decreases when the blocks are less than 50% full .
-Our desired block fullness will also be 50 %.
+The base fee increases whenever blocks are fuller than the desired capacity, which is defined to be 50% in Ethereum and decreases when the blocks are less than 50% full.
+Our desired block fullness will also be 50%.
 However, for privacy reasons, we adopt a [tipless version](https://arxiv.org/pdf/2106.01340.pdf) suggested by Tim Roughgarden.

 To make sure validators are incentivized we only burn (or transfer to treasury) 80% of the base fee rather than the 100% suggested by Ethereum.
 The remaining 20% is reserved for paying future (6 blocks ahead) block producers.
 Depending on how full the blocks are, validators get portions of these fees.
 For example, if the block is 75 % full, the validators get the full fees whereas if the block they produce is only 25% full, they get 1/3 of the full fees.
 Moreover, we need to make sure all the tx suggested by wallets are equal, hence the changes announced to the base fee will be carried out with a delay of 6 blocks or more.